tcl-mirror/tclhttpd/README.md

 STANDARD QUICK START

-It requires Tcl 8.3 (or higher) and the Standard Tcl Library.
+It requires Tcl 8.6 (or higher) and the Standard Tcl Library.
-This uses the cmdline, base64, ncgi, html, and counter modules of the Standard Tcl Library.
-If you must, you can probably get by with Tcl 8.0 or later if you install the Standard Tcl Library.
+This uses the cmdline, base64, ncgi, html, sha1, and counter modules of the Standard Tcl Library.
+If you must, you can probably get by with Tcl 8.5 or later if you install the Standard Tcl Library and the TclOO extension.

 The Web server runs under either tclsh or wish.
 With wish you get a simple GUI that shows some counters.